* United converts order for 100 Boeing jets into new MAX 10

 In a sign of that interest, aircraft leasing company Avolon announced a provisional deal to buy 75 Boeing 737 MAX 8s worth $8.4 billion at list prices and said it would have a “hard look” at possible orders for the MAX 10.

-Airbus agreed a provisional $5 billion deal with South American low-cost carrier Viva Air for 50 A320 jets, confirming a Reuters report.
+Airbus agreed a provisional $5 billion deal with low-cost carrier Viva Air, confirming a Reuters report.

 Air travel has been on a sharp uptrend, led by emerging economies as China looks set to replace North America as the world’s biggest transport market in the coming years.

-But China's economic expansion is slowing, even though it remains above 6 percent a year.
+But China’s economic expansion is slowing even as it remains above 6 percent a year.
 Boeing trimmed its 20-year forecast for average global traffic growth to 4.7 percent from 4.8 percent.